mdg2/sample-questions/quiz/programmer/c++ - question 1.md

 Correct Answer #2 - "12" is the correct answer

-**TIP** Increase difficult by changing from multiple choice to numeric input.
+**TIP** Increase difficulty by changing from multiple choice to numeric input.

 Link to answer:
 [https://ide.geeksforgeeks.org/bPpQDTnVZt](https://ide.geeksforgeeks.org/bPpQDTnVZt)